lostmapper/lostmapper-mkdocs/docs/blog/posts/python3-on-macos.md

 $ asdf local python 3.11.5
 ```

 Here we are making a directory for our project and switching into it.
-The last line creates a `.tools-version` file that lets asdf know what version of Python we want to use when we're working in that directory.
+The last line creates a `.tools-version` file that lets asdf know what version of Python we want to use whenever we're working in that directory.

 ## Create and Activate a Virtual Environment

-When you're working on a number of different programming projects they are very likely to use both the same and different external packages.
-In some cases they may use the same external package but different versions of that package.
+When you're working many different programming projects they are likely to use both the same and different external packages.
+In some cases, they may even use the same package but a different version of that package.
+This can get confusing for both people and computers!

-In order to avoid conflicts between the packages in any two projects its best to give each project their own space to exist in.
-In Python these are know as Virtual Environments and are managed using Python's [venv module](https://docs.python.org/3/library/venv.html).
+To avoid conflicts between the packages in any two projects it is best to give each project its own space to exist in.
+In Python, these are known as Virtual Environments and are managed using Python's [venv module](https://docs.python.org/3/library/venv.html).

 To create and activate a virtual environment, use the following commands: